Tyrrrz/CliWrap/Readme.md

     await cmd.ExecuteAsync();
 ```

+> Note: unless configured otherwise, `ExecuteAsync()` (and other execution models) will throw an exception if the underlying process returns a non-zero exit code, as it usually indicates at an error during execution.
+You can choose to [disable this check](#configuring-commands) if you want.

 ### Executing a command with buffering

-Often times a command may write some useful information to the console that you'll want to extract.
-There are different ways to do that with CliWrap -- one of them is to execute the command with buffering:
+In some scenarios you may need to execute a command and also extract the data it has written to the console.
+There are many ways to do that with CliWrap, one of which is to execute the command with buffering:

 ```csharp
 using CliWrap;